 The Benoziyo Center for Astrophysics invites highly qualified candidates to apply for the 3-year Benoziyo Prize Postdoctoral Fellowship.

 Benoziyo Fellows conduct independent research as part of the Astrophysics group within the Department of Particle Physics and Astrophysics at the Weizmann Institute of Science, Israel.
-Fellows can pursue research in theoretical, numerical, observational or experimental astrophysics, and have full access to all the resources available to the astrophysics group, including full membership of the Palomar Transient Factory (PTF) collaboration, the Xenon 100 dark matter experiment, and the UltraSat UV space mission, active involvement in the IceCube collaboration and its follow-up network, as well as extensive computational facilities including a dedicated high-performance computing facility.
+Fellows can pursue research in theoretical, numerical, observational or experimental astrophysics, and have full access to all the resources available to the astrophysics group, including full membership of the Palomar Transient Factory (PTF) and its ZTF successor, the Xenon 1000 dark matter experiment, and the UltraSat UV space mission, as well as extensive computational facilities.
 Fellows are encouraged to collaborate with faculty members working on supermassive black holes, stellar dynamics, accretion, gravitational wave sources and the Galactic center (Alexander), observations of cosmic explosions (Gal-Yam), few body dynamics and theory of supernovae (Katz), theory of supernovae, sources of gravitational waves and cosmic-rays (Kushnir), alternative gravity theories (Milgrom), observations of transients, gravitational lensing, and small solar-system bodies (Ofek), and theoretical high-energy astrophysics (Waxman).
-The group works in close collaboration with the experimental astro-particle and dark matter groups (Gross, Duchovni, Breskin, Landsman) and theoretical astro-particle group (Nir, Perez) and the planetary science group (Aharonson).
+The group works in close collaboration with the experimental astro-particle and dark matter groups (Budnik, Gross, Duchovni, Breskin, Landsman), theoretical astro particle group (Nir, Perez) and the planetary science group (Aharonson).